 Step 18: Carefully turn the felt back over and position into place.
 Rub the felt out from side to side.
-This method results in the back half of the backrail felt remaining unglued to the keyframe, thus lessening the sound transmitted as the keys fall into rest position.
+(The reason for gluing only the forward half of the felt is to leave the rear half, where the keystick makes primary contact with the felt, without a glue joint to the keyframe, thus lessening the sound transmitted as the keys fall into rest position.)